-When you work for yourself, you complete a self assessment tax return each year.
-Self assessment provides the option to claim allowable expenses.
-These are expenses that are deducted from your overall revenue before your income tax is calculated.
+When you work for yourself, you normally complete a Self-Assessment tax return each year.
+Self-Assessment provides the option to claim your ‘work-from-home’ expenses, which reduces your tax.

 Here are the types of allowable ‘work from home’ expenses you may be able to claim:

 - Council Tax